 About the Research Students Forum

 The Research Students Forum is a biannual event through which higher-degree-research students (HDRSs) can showcase their research and receive valuable feedback from academics and peers.
-It is the single biggest gathering of HDRSs from the faculty.
+It is the single biggest gathering of HDRSs from the school.

 Why be a presenter?